 On the Origin of PCs has Roy claiming that belief in the complete supremacy of arcane magic is a common flaw among spellcasters.

 Thinking he knows more about a situation than he actually does is Roy's flaw.
-If Roy had known that liches can regenerate from a phylactery from the very beginning, he could have made sure Xykon was Deader Than Dead and wouldn't have been able to return, so he has kill him again.
+If Roy had known that liches can regenerate from a phylactery from the very beginning, he could have made sure Xykon was Deader than Dead and wouldn't have been able to return, so he has kill him again.
 This also lead to Miko becoming wrongfully suspicious of Roy, with disastrous consequences.
 In a Too Clever by Half moment, he also believed he had outsmarted the Oracle, when the latter was more than happy to just tell him which Gate Xykon was headed towards next.
-Later, he dismissed the Celestial's warnings about V's Deal with the Devil because he thought she was talking about Belkar.
+Later, he dismisses the Celestial's warnings about V's Deal with the Devil because he thinks she's talking about Belkar.

 The Ancient Black Dragon intended to bind Vaarsuvius' children souls to it forever, and Xykon has a fondness for trapping the souls of important enemies in gems.
 This is subverted when he imprisons Dorukan in the same gem as Lirian.

 A slightly more humorous example: after willingly being abused and used as a weapon by Belkar in order to not be destroyed, the head of the "Eye of Fear and Flame" (one of Xykon's three decoys) finally draws the line when the latter announces his intentions to eventually use him as an "emergency chamber pot".